codykonior/Jojoba/README.md

             in the template (apart from adding other aliases).
 		$JojobaBatch which is used internally for pooling the entire pipeline into one runspace.
-        $JojobaCallback which is the name of a function (within the calling module ONLY) to which completed tests should be passed to, this is to integrate writing them out to various database locations.
 		$JojobaJenkins to enable writing Jenkins jUnit XML to disk.
 This is only required if you need to force it - it can detect Jenkins and will always write XML in those cases.